Burn the Secret

-Burn the Secret is the fourth studio album by Japanese rock band Wands.
+Burn the Secret is the sixth studio album by Japanese rock band Wands.
 It was released on 28 October 2020 under the D-Go label.
 It is the band's first new album in 21 years, and also the first studio album for the fifth version of Wands with vocalist Daishi Uehara.
 The album consists of original material as well as new versions of songs from the second and third Wands period.

 This album was released in two formats: regular CD edition and limited CD+DVD edition.
 The CD+DVD edition included a DVD with three music videoclips: two from the original singles and one from the self cover.

 Promotion

 Singles

 This album consist of three previously released singles.